fnt-faizan/todos/README.md

 # SIMPLE TODO APP USING GO
 ```
-Implements a simple server that stores todos in memory
+Implements a simple server that stores todos in a Postgres database
 ```